Last Punks Standing

 Hardcore, punk, and hip-hop aficionados all congregated at Fun City, blending together in a quintessential New York melting pot vehemently opposed to Giuliani’s mayoral policies and skyrocketing rent costs.
 Marilyn Manson, The Cure, and Tupac all paid visits to the shop.
 Vanilla Ice even waited in line for an appointment, much to the horror of Shaw and everyone else working at Fun City.

-During the mid-90s, a young apprentice of Shaw’s nicknamed Big Steve started off as a shop boy at Fun City.
+In 2001, a young apprentice of Shaw’s nicknamed Big Steve started off as a shop boy at Fun City.
 At a time when tattooing was exploding as an international art-form, and still very old-school and competitive where trade secrets were hard to come by, Steve was on the ground floor, learning from the very master who had orchestrated its cultural renaissance.
-After leaving Fun City, Steve gained fame on the tattoo circuit with a diverse style drawing heavily on traditional Americana, miniature work, traditional Japanese minimalism, and black and grey imagery.
+Steve quickly gained fame on the tattoo circuit with a diverse style drawing heavily on traditional Americana, miniature work, traditional Japanese minimalism, and black and grey imagery.

 “Working under Jonathan was really cool and immersed me with some of the best artists in the industry.
 There was definitely a cast of characters, but I couldn’t have asked for a better place to start,” says Steve.